-- vii.
+- Whether the location and construction of vehicle access, egress, driveways, manoeuvring, parking and servicing facilities meets the Estuary Estates Structure Plan requirements as set out on the Maps 1-26; - vi.
+Whether development proposals ensure that any runoff or stormwater resulting from the establishment of the activity does not lead to saltation, sedimentation or a reduction in the water quality of natural watercourses; - vii.
 Whether the applicant has considered alternatives in terms of sustainable design such as green building methods, renewable energy sources, and low impact designs; - viii.
-Whether the proposal is consistent with the Estuary Estates Design and Environmental Guidelines set out in Appendix 16.1; - ix.
-Whether the proposed development is complementary to existing development within the Sub- - x.
-Whether the proposal is consistent with the staging and implementation programme set out on Estuary Estates Structure Plan Maps 18-26; - xi.
-The matters listed in Clause 16.10.7.3; and - xii.
-Safety of the dwelling and people using it during flood events or tidal inundation including possible egress during flood events or tidal inundation. - In granting a Controlled Activity for a Comprehensive Development the Council may impose conditions relating to any or all of the following matters: - i.
-Green Network implementation including landscaping and plantings; - ii.
-Infrastructure including vehicle access and underground services: - iii.
+Whether the proposal is consistent with the Estuary Estates Design and Environmental Guidelines set out in Appendix 16.1; - Whether the proposed development is complementary to existing development within the Sub-Zone - Whether the proposal is consistent with the staging and implementation programme set out on Estuary Estates Structure Plan Maps 18-26; - The matters listed in Clause 16.10.7.3: and - xii.
+Safety of the dwelling and people using it during flood events or tidal inundation including possible egress during flood events or tidal inundation. - In granting a Controlled Activity for a Comprehensive Development the Council may impose conditions C) relating to any or all of the following matters: - Green Network implementation including landscaping and plantings: - ii.
+Infrastructure including vehicle access and underground services; - iii.
 Visual screening of buildings, car parking or service areas; - iv.
-The orientation, form and finish of buildings to ensure consistency with the Estuary Estates Design and Environmental Guidelines: - v.
-The location and construction of vehicle entry, egress, manoeuvring and parking; - vi.
+The orientation, form and finish of buildings to ensure consistency with the Estuary Estates Design and Environmental Guidelines; - The location and construction of vehicle entry, egress, manoeuvring and parking; - vi.
 Energy efficiency and sustainable design elements including stormwater management; - vii.
 Staging and timing of development; and - viii.
-Matters listed in Section 16.7.2.

-16.7.4 Assessment Criteria for Restricted Discretionary Activities
+Matters listed in Section 16.7.2. - 16.7.4 Assessment Criteria for Restricted Discretionary Activities